Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased reserve ammo from 288 to 384

 ### Gewehr 43
-* Ammo now gets added at the same time that it does in the reload animation
 * Unupgraded: increased damage from 120 to 130
 * Upgraded: decreased reserve ammo from 170 to 168